microsoft/AgentsClientSDK.Windows/SampleApp/README.md

       "redirectUri": ""
     }
   },
-  "speech": {               // furure scope.
+  "speech": {               // future scope.
 No need to input anything for now
     "speechSubscriptionKey": "",
     "speechServiceRegion": ""
   }